brettchalupa/projectbook/src/web-components/music-player.md

 # Music Player - Web Component

+**The gist**: build a web component for playing one or more music files.

-HTML5 has some rich APIs for interacting with audio.
+HTML5 has [rich events](http://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) for interacting with audio.
 A web component that takes children that are audio files and then can play through them and handle common functionality like:

 - Play
 - Pause
 - Volume
 - Next/previous song
 - Pick and play a track
 - Play the next song in the list

-[audio files]
-[wire frames]
-[icons]

 ## Concepts